JT Central Name/Mascot Steelmen

 Across the nation in September of 1944, thousands mourned McAllister’s death at the age of 63.
 He had become nationally known among band directors as the “father of the high school band program.”

 Mr. Alex Zimmerman, head of the high school’s music department and director of the choirs, replaced McAllister for the remainder of the school year.
 Bruce Houseknecht was then chosen Director of the Band in the fall of 1945.
 A position he held until his retirement in 1969 following the transition from JT to JT Central.
 His successor was Ted Lega who led the band for 33 years retiring in 2002.
-Mr. Mike Fiske had some really big shoes to fill when he became the fourth band director in its 90 years.
-Now it’s his legacy and the JT Central band, under his very able leadership, continues its winning ways.
+Mr. Mike Fiske became the fourth band director in its 90 years.
+The JT Central band continues its winning ways.
+The fifth band director now is Donald Stinson.

 Following 35 years of service to the Joliet Township High School Orchestra, Converse retired.
 A spring concert was held on March 19, 1948, which was his final public appearance as the JT director.